 Fungal infection is known to be an opportunistic infection.

 Alteration of human flora, disruption of mucocutaneous membranes and impairment of the immune system may predispose to the fungal infection.

 Fungi may enter the joint by hematogenous spread or direct inoculation by means of trauma, injection in the joint or joint aspiration.

 Hematogenous spread is the most common method of infecting a joint.

 The infection of the joint may occur in the isolation or as a part of the multisystem infection.

-Fungal arthritis is also called mycotic arthritis
+Fungal arthritis is also called mycotic arthritis.
+It is quite rare.

 Organisms and Risk of Infection